isaaclins/YADRMS/docs/repositorydocumentation/How-to-Code.md

     print(f"Total: {discounted_price}")
 ```
-> This just makes it more readable.
-It makes it so the person reading your shit code does not get a memory leak from all the conditions he has to keep in mind.
+> *This makes it more readable.
+It ensures the person reading your code does not get overwhelmed by all the conditions.*

 ---

 ### **Step 3: Extract Shared Logic to Avoid Duplication**